How to select a mental health therapist for yourself?

 Please read my earlier blog titled 'How to find a psychotherapist?'

-Now that you have shortlisted a few therapists You can use the list below to decide on the right therapist for you.
+Now that you have shortlisted a few therapists, you can use the list below to select the perfect therapist for you.

 1. Note down your budget:

-The minimum a therapist in India would charge is INR 600 per session.
-The price varies according to the therapist's education, years of experience, expertise in an area, and also client’s age, socio-economic status etc. On an average, a therapist with 5 years of experience would charge between INR 1200- 3000 per session.
+The minimum rate a therapist in India would charge is INR 600 per session.
+The price varies according to the therapist's education, years of experience, expertise in an area, and also client’s age, socio-economic status etc. On an average, a therapist with 5 years of experience would charge between INR 1000- 2000 per session.
 The charges would be different for a client based in a country outside India.

-When deciding on how much you can spend on therapy, also think over if you can pay for weekly sessions or a once-in-two-weeks session.
+When deciding on how much you can spend on therapy, decide if you can pay for weekly sessions or a once-in-two-weeks session.

 2. Research the therapist:

-Look for reviews or testimonials on the therapist's website or online profile to learn more about their approach to therapy.
+Look for reviews or testimonials on the therapist's website or online profiles (Mental Health Portals, LinkedIn, Instagram) to learn more about their approach to therapy.
 You can ask therapists to share their online profile or their credentials with you.
 Ask them about their available time slots and see if they fit with your schedule.

 3. Credentials: